 - 1 pound shrimp - fresh or frozen (thawed); peeled and deveined

-- 2 tbsp butter - can sub ghee or extra virgin olive oil
+- 2 tablespoon butter - can sub ghee or extra virgin olive oil

-- 4 tbsp extra virgin olive oil - divided
+- 4 tablespoon extra virgin olive oil - divided

 - 6 cloves garlic - minced or pressed

-- 2 tbsp lemon juice - from ~1 small lemon
+- 2 tablespoon lemon juice - from ~1 small lemon

-- 2 tbsp fresh parsley - more to taste
+- 2 tablespoon fresh parsley - more to taste

 - Sea salt - to taste